grumpy-systems/website/content/posts/2025/extending-a-ups-with-a-power-station.md

 units), these power stations looked really appealing.
 When making my comparisons to traditional UPS systems, these are the points I considered.

 * **Cost** - Both in upfront cost and maintenance.
-Lead acid units will a new set of batteries every few years, so buying a large unit used for cheap would still require several hundred dollars of batteries.
+Lead acid units will need a new set of batteries every few years, so buying a large unit used for cheap would still require several hundred dollars of batteries.
 New UPS units were several thousand dollars at a minimum, so even more expensive.
-* **Utility** - These power stations accept solar panel input and are moderately portable (smaller ones more portable), so I could take the unit out of the rack and use it on a trip or elsewhere.
+* **Utility** - These power stations accept solar panel input and are moderately portable (smaller ones more so), so I could take the unit out of the rack and use it on a trip or elsewhere.
 In a longer outage, some solar panels would be enough to keep things like my fridge going for much longer.
 * **Safety** - A lot of folks have hacked together battery strings for UPS units that exceed the design capacity of the UPS.
 Some units can handle this, but others aren't designed to run the inverter at high load for hours at at time.